-I have tons of other high protein recipes to choose from, including this round up of over 30 protein packed lunch options perfect for those on gluten free high protein diets.
+I have tons of other high protein recipes to choose from, including this round up of over 30 protein packed lunch options perfect for those on gluten-free high protein diets.
 I even have a guide to my favorite easy to digest protein powders so you can find the best protein powder for you.

 Why You'll Love This Recipe